Strivin0311/ai-learning/techs/ml/semi_sup.md

 # Semi-Supervised Learning
-*Here's some resources about Semi-Supervised Learning*
+*Here're some resources about Semi-Supervised Learning*